Search

 Latex is extremely resilient and recovers its shape quickly when pressure is removed, making it easier to turn over in bed.
 Latex is hypoallergenic and dust mite resistant.
 It is ideal for those that suffer from allergies.

 It is a naturally breathable material that is generally cooler than other mattresses.
 Like memory foam, latex offers good support and pressure relief, especially around the shoulders and hips.
-With correct care, latex is durable and long-lasting.
+Latex is durable and long-lasting.
+A good-quality latex mattress can last up to 25 years with proper care.

 As with memory foam, latex can be combined with springs to provide a more traditional mattress feel.